 Because Tharseo Place will use a blended approach to education, an Education Coordinator is required.
 This person must be a certified teacher in Texas and have documented experience with positive results.
 A minimum of a bachelor's degree is required to obtain a teaching certification in Texas.

-In addition to the personnel listed in the previous question, Tharseo Place plans to employ numerous direct care staff, a cook/kitchen manager, a shift supervisor and coach.
+In addition to the personnel listed in the previous question, Tharseo Place employs numerous direct care staff and a coach.
 The coach will serve as the training coordinator for new hires, responsible for all continuing education needs and for making sure the direct care staff and supervisors have the tools, training and supports necessary to be successful.

 The therapeutic program at Tharseo Place is designed to be completed in 9-12 months.

 Due to the specialized programming and staffing requirements to operate Tharseo Place, there is a major shortage of similar facilities in Texas.
-For this reason, Tharseo Place will serve teenage girls from all regions of the State of Texas.
+For this reason, Tharseo Place has the ability to serve teenage girls from all regions of the State of Texas.

 Learn more about our upcoming events, fundraisers, and more!